 Intensive outpatient therapy (IOT) is a comprehensive treatment approach that offers a higher level of care than traditional therapy.
-It targets a wide range of issues such as depression, eating disorders, and substance abuse, as well as other conditions.
-With intensive therapy, people attend a center several days a week for a few hours at a time while continuing with their regular day-to-day lives.
+It targets a wide range of issues, such as depression, eating disorders, and substance abuse.
+With intensive outpatient programs, people attend a center several days a week for a few hours while continuing their regular day-to-day lives.

-Intensive outpatient therapy, which encompasses a broad range of approaches and disciplines, is more rigorous than standard outpatient psychotherapy but less intensive than inpatient care.
+Intensive outpatient therapy (IOT) is more rigorous than standard outpatient psychotherapy but less intensive than inpatient care.
 It aims to provide continuity of care in a safe and supportive environment, offering psychotherapy and integrated group treatment to establish support mechanisms, teach coping skills, and improve overall functioning.

 IOT encompasses a wide range of therapeutic interventions and services that can aid people with symptom management, relapse prevention, and developing a healthy, balanced, and independent lifestyle.
 The nature of psychological care and duration can fluctuate considerably depending on the facility a person attends, their health insurance provider/payer source, and their mental health needs.1,2

-Group therapy sessions are at the core of IOT, addressing self-defeating or addictive behaviors, emotional regulation, constructive problem-solving, and stronger interpersonal relationships.
+A core aspect of IOT is group therapy, addressing self-defeating or addictive behaviors, emotional regulation, constructive problem-solving, and stronger interpersonal relationships.

 Additionally, many IOTs are likely to include:1,2